-When you're working with tech docs, a lot of times you're single sourcing multiple outputs.
-It can be a hassle to fire up each one of these outputs using the build files containing the shell scripts.
+When you're working with tech docs, a lot of times you have builds that push files onto different servers, or that build the content for different environments.
+It can be a hassle to type out these commands each time.
 Instead, it's easier to configure iTerm with profiles that initiate the scripts.